Why the Celtic Knot?

 Do I need a special bike?

 Not particularly.
+Please note, however, that this is a long ride on Irish roads and there will be some sections that are rough.
+These will be marked on the route sheet.
 It is effectively a handful of 300 km + rides back to back, which means you should be able to do it on a racing bike.
-Quite a few completed in 2015 & 2016 on fixed gear/racers/carbon wheels/aero frames.
-Traditional audax bikes - steel frames, clearance for wider tires, mechanical gears and brakes, full length mudguards, SPD pedals, hub dynamo front wheels, Brooks & Rolls saddles - tend to be preferred.
-In any case, good lights for rural unlit roads are essential and we recommend hub dynamos for long audax events.
+Quite a few completed in 2015 / 2016 /2017 on fixed gear/racers/carbon wheels/aero frames.
+Traditional audax bikes which tend to include steel frames, clearance for wider tires, mechanical gears and brakes, full length mudguards, SPD pedals, hub dynamo front wheels, Brooks & Rolls saddles, are usually preferred.
+In any case, good lights for rural unlit roads are essential and we strongly recommend hub dynamos for long audax events.

 What is included in the Fee?

 - 4 nights and 3 days accommodation at the center.

 - All meals, snacks and drinks at the center.

 The ACP 1000 km medal will be available for an extra €5 once the ride has been homologated